 People are always on their mobile phones, surfing through the internet.
 Brands can leverage this habit by incorporating AR through mobile apps to overlay product information on products.

-Or simply let them experience the product through AR through multi-channel experience thereby, saving quite a number of consumers from making a bad wardrobe decision!
+Or simply let them experience the product through AR through a multi-channel experience thereby, saving quite a number of consumers from making a bad wardrobe decision!

 …not a fashion statement.

 According to a report published by Global Market Insights, the international market for AR products will experience an 80% upsurge, and reach $165 billion by 2024.